hamxabaig/redux-api-middleware-interceptor/README.md

 );
 ```

-## 1.3.2 funcs (object)

-Useful when you want to do something when request fails (e.g showing a `toastr` automatically or logging out User automatically if `statusCode` is 401 :D), when request is success or when request is initiated (e.g showing a Youtube like loader and hiding when request resolves)
+There are some Useful functions which you can use when you want to do something like when request fails (e.g showing a `toastr` automatically or logging out User automatically if `statusCode` is 401 :D), when request is success or when request is initiated (e.g showing a Youtube like loader and hiding when request resolves)

-### - getURL(state: object, passedUrl: string): string
+## 1.3.2 configObj.getURL(passedUrl: string, state: object): string

 Usefull when you don't want to include base URL to all of your http requests. e.g on `production` API url can be different than `development` environment.